fwcd/dlx/README.md

 # DLX
-A DLX assembly simulator for JavaScript.
+A [DLX](https://en.wikipedia.org/wiki/DLX) assembly simulator running on Electron.

 ## To Use
 * `npm install`